danielfett/draft-dpop/main.md

 [@I-D.ietf-oauth-token-binding].

-Note: While signatures covering other parts of requests are out of the scope of this specification, addional information to be signed can be added into DPoP proofs.
+Note: While signatures covering other parts of requests are out of the scope of this specification, additional information to be signed can be added into DPoP proofs.